 Variety In Your Pet’s Diet

 If feeding kibble, rotational Feeding is best done monthly.
-You can still add in about 10% off their calories from fresh meat (cooked or raw), goats milk, fresh and cooked vegetables, and fruit!
+You can still add in about 10% of their calories from fresh meat (cooked or raw), goat’s milk, fresh and cooked vegetables, and fruit!
 Antioxidants from fresh fruit and vegetables can also provide additional nutrients and antioxidants.

 *This article is for informational purposes only.
 It is not meant to provide medical advice or replace the advice of a qualified veterinarian.

 Nicci is the owner of award-winning NorthPoint Pets & Company, in Connecticut.
 She is also the Founder & CEO of Undogmatic Inc. Her undergraduate and graduate education includes biology, chemistry, business, and nutrition.
 She has worked in the pharmaceutical industry on multiple R&D projects and has had the privilege to learn from leading international figures in the human and pet health industry.
 She regularly lectures at national conferences, including federal, state, and municipal K9 events.
 Her current research involves identifying pathogenic risk factors and transmission among raw-fed pets through a comprehensive worldwide survey.